Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/README.md

 - **0x02FD1-0x02FE9: User ID data echo;**
 - **0x02FEA-0x02FFF: second unknown sequence;**
     - *0x02FEA-0x02FFA: 0xAA repeated;
-    - *0x02FFA-0x02FFF: may not be 0xAA, but without logical, not protected by checksum anyway;
+    - *0x02FFA-0x02FFF: may not be 0xAA, but without any ogical, not protected by checksum anyway;

 **Images are then repeated from 0xXX000 to 0xXXFFF with XX ranging from 03 to 1F.**